 One day CP/67 crashed 27 times, and the users were lining up outside my door with torches & pitchforks.
 In those days we had real paper listings of CP/CMS and the programmers had them all spread out on a couple of tables, trying to analyze the dumps.
 I was not a 360 assembly code wizard myself but I did sit in on the debugging sessions in the "war room" on the fourth floor of building 39, asking dumb questions, fetching soft drinks, trying to encourage debugging progress.
 The crash was happening sometime after some kind of communications event, but the dumps were garbage.
 So I was looking at the code, and noticed something: the 2741 code and the Teletype code were slightly different.
 I forget the exact difference -- this was in 1970 or so -- but the missing instruction in the Teletype code could cause CP to try to move zero bytes of data into a buffer, and the opcode used would move 256 bytes if given a count of zero.
 When this happened, the long move scrambled the stack.
 The bug only occurred if a user program sent a Teletype an output line more than 80 characters long, which never happened with real TTYs since upstream code was inserting CRLFs.
 But on that day, a user at Harvard School of Public Health had connected a plotter to a TTY line and was sending graphics to it, and every time he did, the whole system crashed.
 (It is a tribute to the CP/CMS recovery system that we could get 27 crashes in in a single day; recovery was fast and automatic, on the order of 4-5 minutes.
 Multics was also crashing quite often at that time, but each crash took an hour to recover because we salvaged the entire file system.
 This unfavorable comparison was one reason that the Multics team began development of the New Storage System.)

 There was a sort of informal race between the TSS/360 and Multics groups in the 1966-69 time frame, to see who would ship first and whose system would be better.
 TSS shipped first, and some people think it was a Pyrrhic victory, that the need to support customers early and remain compatible with the early first release retarded their later progress.
 The initial releases of both TSS and Multics had a reputation for slow performance and lots of frustrating bugs and loose ends.
 CP/CMS, meanwhile, spread rapidly; the O'Neill paper claims 66 TSS sites by 1972, but Lynn Wheeler believes that many of these were CP/CMS sites, counted for TSS by IBM doublethink (by 1972, TSS had been decommitted for 4 years).
-By this time, both National CSS and Interactive Data Corporation were providing commercial CP/CMS timesharing, while there were no Multics or TSS service bureaus.
+By this time, both National CSS (one of whose founders was Dick Orenstein, a former CTSS developer at MIT) and Interactive Data Corporation were providing commercial CP/CMS timesharing, while there were no Multics or TSS service bureaus.